stclaird/cloud-iam-self-serve/README.md

 This tool allows the users to submit a temporary access permission request which will be automatically expired by IAM once the request's time limit has been reached.

-For example, if user Bert needs write access to an S3 bucket for 2 days, Bert would submit a request for access (usually via PR) with the date when you wish the access to expire.
+For example, if user Bert needs write access to an S3 bucket for 2 days, Bert would submit a request for access (usually via PR) with the date when Bert wishes the access to expire.
 This request would be reviewed by Bert's manager or peers and if the request is valid it would be merged and Bert's access permission would be granted in IAM.
 2 days later the permission would expire and Bert would be denied access.

 ## How might you implement this IAM Self Serve tool?